 Renters looking for 1 bedroom apartments in Chicago may already have a particular neighborhood in mind during their apartment search.
-If the ideal location is still undetermined then their apartment search could fall squarely on the cost of rent.
-In that scenario, they might want to know which neighborhoods in Chicago are the most expensive places to rent a 1 bedroom apartment and which places are the most affordable spots for 1 bedroom apartments.
+If the ideal location is still undetermined then their apartment search could be decided solely on the cost of rent.
+In that scenario, they might want to know which neighborhoods in Chicago are the most expensive places to rent a 1 bedroom apartment and which Chicago neighborhoods are the most affordable for 1 bedroom apartments.

 Most Expensive Chicago Neighborhoods for 1 Bedroom Apartments in 2020